-Chart the course of your Sunday school year using a timeline.
 Put up a large piece of butcher paper at the beginning of the year, and mark off a few defining events such as the first day, holidays, and spring break.
-At the end of each month, give children each two sticky notes and ask them to write two ways they’ve grown closer to Jesus that month.
+At the end of each month, give each child two sticky notes and ask them to write two ways they’ve grown closer to Jesus that month.
 One at a time, each child can place his or her notes on the timeline and explain their significance.
 At the end of the exercise, thank God for the kids and the way he’s worked in their lives to help them grow.

 Misty Anne Winzenried